makeevolution/notes/python/python.md

     assert response.status_code == rest_framework.status.HTTP_200_OK

 ```
-- If you are not overriding the ModelViewSets and would like to test them:
+- If you are not overriding the ModelViewSets and would like to test them, the above example will not work (e.g. this won't work `MyObjectViewSet().list(request)`); it will throw `ViewSet has no attribute request`.
+To test this, do the following
 ```
 request = request_factory.get(rest_framework.reverse.reverse("execution-list"), headers = ..., whatever else)  # Get the request object as a WSGIRequest object response = ExecutionViewSet.as_view({"get": "list"})(request).render()  # i.e. do not transform the request to rest_framework.request.Request type!